alex-b-chase/LRGCE/README.md

 For more information, check out our paper in [mBio](https://doi.org/10.1128/mBio.01809-17).
 And if you really like our approach and wish to use this reference database, please cite us:

 >Chase AB, Karaoz U, Brodie EL, Gomez-Lunar Z, Martiny AC, Martiny JBH.
 2017.
-Microdiversity of an abundant terrestrial bacterium encompasses extensive variation in ecologically-relevant traits.mBio 8:e01809-17.
+Microdiversity of an abundant terrestrial bacterium encompasses extensive variation in ecologically-relevant traits. mBio 8:e01809-17.

 # Reference Phylogeny: